alaugks/spring-messagesource-xliff/README.md

 > [!IMPORTANT]
 > The XLIFF 2.2 PGS module generates ICU patterns with named arguments (e.g. `{count, plural, …}`).
 These cannot be resolved by the default `java.text.MessageFormat` and fail at `getMessage()` time.
 When using the PGS module you **must** enable ICU4J via `enableICU4j()`.
 >
-> ICU4J is the [`com.ibm.icu:icu4j`](https://mvnrepository.com/artifact/com.ibm.icu/icu4j) dependency, which is shipped transitively with this library — no extra dependency is required.
+> ICU4J is the [`com.ibm.icu:icu4j`](https://mvnrepository.com/artifact/com.ibm.icu/icu4j) dependency, which is shipped transitively with this library.
+No extra dependency is required.
 Its `com.ibm.icu.text.MessageFormat` is a syntax superset of `java.text.MessageFormat`, so existing numeric-index patterns keep working.
 >
-> Note that the two are not fully output-compatible: ICU4J uses Unicode CLDR locale data, so the formatted result for a given locale can differ from the JDK's — for example the decimal and grouping separators in numbers (`.` vs `,`).
+> Note that the two are not fully output-compatible: ICU4J uses Unicode CLDR locale data, so the formatted result for a given locale can differ from the JDK's, for example the decimal and grouping separators in numbers (`.` vs `,`).
 Verify locale-sensitive output after enabling ICU4J.

 ### Example